univention/ucsschool-id-connector/docs/admin.rst

 Sending system
 --------------

 The app is available in the appcenter.
 You can install it with:

 .. code-block:: bash

     $ univention-app install ucsschool-id-connector

-This should run the  join script ``50ucsschool-id-connector.inst``, which creates:
+This runs the  join script ``50ucsschool-id-connector.inst``, which creates:

 * the file ``/var/lib/univention-appcenter/apps/ucsschool-id-connector/conf/tokens.secret``
   containing the key with which JWT tokens are signed.